varshit32yadav/spark_youtube_data_analysis/README.md

 # SparkProject_Youtube_Analysis_using scala
-This project has been developement on spark framework for analysis of youtube video data.
+This project has been developed on spark framework for analysis of youtube video data.

 ## Problem Description